ubucon-asia/2022/content/call-for-proposals/index.md

 > Make sure to read guidelines below before submitting proposal

 {{< button text="Talk or Workshop proposal" href="https://docs.google.com/forms/d/e/1FAIpQLScSUWH4VRETTJAH1ZpgYP4Q4yZKs00lox0rZIQEh1z4zlXuDw/viewform?usp=sf_link" icon="copy" >}}

+# Travel sponsorship
+For confirmed Talk or Workshop speakers who come from foreign country or non capital area of Korea, We plan to provide travel sponsorship for followings.
+- Round ticket fee for long-distance transportation such as Flights, Train (High speed train or inter-city train), Express Bus (Will be purchased by speaker first, Then reimbursed by organizing team after the event.)
+- 3~4 Nights of hotel near the venue.
+(Will be booked by organizing team)

+Note
+- Please note that since our budget plan isn't fixed yet, travel sponsorship details may subject to change.
+- Due to the limited travel sponsorship budget per person, Depending on departure region, It might be difficult to provide full reimbursement for flight tickets.

+# Proposal help on chat or email
+If you want to submit your proposal, But you might be not sure wheather your topics is proper choice for this conference.
+You may already wrote your proposal but you might want to know wheather your proposal contains sufficient information.

+Please feel free to reach out us by chat or email.
+You may contact content team (content@ubucon.asia) with email.
+Or you can also join our IRC channel (#ubucon-asia at libera.chat), Matrix (https://matrix.to/#/#ubucon-asia:libera.chat), or Telegram (https://t.me/UbuConAsia) and chat with us.

+UbuCon Asia team will be their to help potential speakers to prepare and submit proposal.
+Just note that team might not be available instantly, because they might living in quite different timezone from you.
 # Things to know before writing proposals

 ## Entry requirements and Visa